I love beets, but I used to throw the beet greens away or simply buy loose beets. Sometimes the greens can taste bitter – I have a solution for that!

 I didn’t like messing with the greens which sometimes were limp and wet – not very appetizing.
 But lately I started seeing the bunches of beets with beautiful, healthy and crisp greens.
 Why waste such a nutrient dense food?

 Beet greens have been compared to kale as the new kid on the nutrient dense block.
 Of course, the most nutrient dense foods are the organs of grassfed animals, but for a vegetable, this one is definitely nutrient dense.

 Beet Green Are Deeply Nutritious

-Aside from the nutrients in beetroot which you can see here, the greens are a good source of folate, pantothenic acid, phosphorus and zinc, and a very good source of fiber, vitamin A, vitamin C, vitamin E, vitamin K, thiamin, riboflavin, vitamin B6, calcium, iron, magnesium, potassium, copper and manganese. (source)
+Aside from the nutrients in beetroot, the greens are a good source of folate, pantothenic acid, phosphorus and zinc, and a very good source of fiber, vitamin A, vitamin C, vitamin E, vitamin K, thiamin, riboflavin, vitamin B6, calcium, iron, magnesium, potassium, copper and manganese. (source)